mdeniz-ozturk/formula-student-car-cfd-2025/README.md

 # Flow Around Formula Car Of Racing Team

-This repository documents a Computational Fluid Dynamics (CFD) study of two carbon fiber body geometries designed for the **OzU Racing Team’s 2025 Formula Student car**.
+This repository documents a Computational Fluid Dynamics (CFD) study of two carbon fiber body geometries designed for the OzU Racing Team’s 2025 Formula Student car.

-The project was conducted as part of the **ME396: Computational Fluid Dynamics with Professional Simulation Tools** course at Özyeğin University.
+The project was conducted as part of the ME396: Computational Fluid Dynamics with Professional Simulation Tools course at Özyeğin University.

 ## 📌 Project Objective